 There are some other nice features apart from the excellent lens.
 I appreciate the tripod socket, cable release, and bulb mode for those long exposure shots.
 The viewfinder is very bright and usable even in low light; much brighter than a real TLR, although you can’t check your focus.
 The best feature, (and probably not intended by Argus), is the camera can use commonly available 120 film in the supply side by trimming the spool ends; it’s easy and takes a pair of scissors and about two minutes.
+The fit is pretty tight, and you have to do a little finagling to get it in correctly, but It can be done; that’s what I do to shoot these cameras.
 Make sure you have a 620 take-up spool.
 And make sure you get your spool back from the developer!!

 Before we go I’d like to mention a couple of minor issues.
 My copy has a small light leak along the left side and bottom of the photo, but not really noticeable a small apertures.
 I did tape up the top where the latch is on the last roll and that helped the tiny leak at the bottom, which appears as an orange streak along the middle bottom of the image; see the mountain test shots above.
 Also, I’d use ISO 400 speed film for best results in all but bright sun conditions.
 I used Kodak Ektar 100 and Kodak Portra 160 and had quite a few dark images when stopped down to F/16-22 during late afternoon.